Merkel's chief of staff triggers fierce debt-brake debate

-BERLIN (Reuters) - Chancellor Angela Merkel’s chief of staff opened the door for continued deficit spending on Tuesday with a proposal to change Germany’s debt issuance law, because the government won’t be able to stick to the strict limits on borrowing for several more years.
+BERLIN (Reuters) - Chancellor Angela Merkel’s chief of staff opened the door for continued deficit spending on Tuesday with a proposal to soften Germany’s debt issuance law, because Berlin would not be able to stick to the strict limits on borrowing for several more years.

-Parliament suspended the law, enshrined in the constitution and normally restricting new federal borrowing to 0.35% of economic output, for 2020 and 2021 because of the COVID-19 pandemic.
+Parliament used an emergency clause to suspend the law, enshrined in the constitution and normally restricting new federal borrowing to 0.35% of economic output, for 2020 and 2021 because of the COVID-19 pandemic.

 Helge Braun’s comments, in an op-ed piece for business newspaper Handelsblatt, hinted strongly at moves within the government to carry on spending more freely once the coronavirus crisis - during which it has propped up the economy with unprecedented support packages - is over.